oaregithub/oare_mono/README.md

 ![](./readme-imgs/oare-register.png)

-Fill out the form to create a new user account and make note of the password chose.
+Fill out the form to create a new user account using the credentials of your choice.
 Once your account is created, ask the team lead to grant you administrator permissions.
 This will allow you to access all parts of the website.

 ## Install WSL 2 (Windows Only)